JonathanMEdwards/subtext10/doc/language.md

   .t.amount := (clear() & 150 & 200)
 }
 ```
-A column  can only be replaced with a sequence of the same length as the table, otherwise it will crash.
+A column  can only be replaced with a series of the same length as the table, otherwise it will crash.
 In a tracked tabled (see below) no insertions, deletion, or moves can have happened in the column.

 When a table column is conditional, meaning the corresponding structure item is a conditional output, then the column will skip all items where the item rejected.

-### Sorted sequences
+### Sorted series

-Normally, new items are added to the end of a sequence.
-But a sequence can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
+Normally, items are added to the end of a series.
+But a series can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
 Tables, whose items are structures, use lexicographical ordering, where the first column is the most significant.
 Thus
 ```
 customers: sorted table {
   name: ''
   address: ''
 }
 ```
 will order the rows alphabetically by name, and duplicate names by address.
-Sequences can be converted between different sortings with the programs `sorted()` `reverse-sorted()` `unsorted()`.
+A series can be converted into one with the same items but sorted differently with the programs `sorted()` `reverse-sorted()` `unsorted()`.

-When a sequence is not sorted, new items can be inserted anywhere into the sequence using:
+When a series is not sorted, new items can be inserted at any position using:
 ```
-sequence insert(item, at: i)
+series insert(item, at: i)
 ```
 where 1 ≤ `i`  ≤ length + 1.
 The new item will then have the index `i`.
-An item already in the sequence can be moved using:
+An item already in the series can be moved using:
 ```
-sequence move(i, at: j)
+series move(i, at: j)
 ```
 where 1 ≤ `j` ≤ length + 1.

-Two sequences are considered equal by the `=?` program when they have the same number of items with equal values in the same order.
-The `=?` program can only be used to compare sequences with equal templates (not just the same type!) and the same kind of sorting — it is a static error otherwise.
+Two series are considered equal by the `=?` program when they have the same number of items with equal values in the same order, and their templates are equal.
+The `=?` program can only be used to compare series with templates of the same type and the same kind of sorting — it is a static error otherwise.
 These constraints are necessary to preserve the property that calling a program with equal inputs produces equal results, specifically the `&` program creating new items.

+> Maybe we need `currently=?` to compare ignoring the values of the templates, which only affect new insertions.

 ## Searching

-A `find` structure searches in a sequence:
+A `find` structure searches in a series:
 ```
 joe = customers find? {check .name =?
 'Joe'}
 ```
-The `find?` structure is executed like a `do` repeatedly with items from the sequence as its input value, starting with the first item and continuing until it does not reject.
+The `find?` structure is executed like a `do` repeatedly with items from the series as its input value, starting with the first item and continuing until it does not reject.
 The result is the first non-rejected item, with `~index` set to the index.
 If all the items are rejected, the entire `find?` rejects (hence the suffix `?`).

 Note that in this example the program structure contains no input item — the input is referenced implicitly with `.name ...`.
 If we outline it in the UI we will see that one is created automatically to display the input value:
 ```